Are you ready to discover your college program?

-Chambers make special member-to-member discounts available.
+- Discounts: Chambers may offer member discounts.
 These may include discounts for restaurants, tuition, insurance, bulk shipping, office supplies, electric or gas energy, accounting software, and industry literature.

 Services for Businesses

-Chambers also offer many services that businesses rely on:
+Chambers of commerce also offer many services that businesses rely on:

-Chambers offer HR consulting regarding benefits, regulatory compliance, and training.
-These services bring the total experience of each company within the chapter into the consultation.
+- HR Benefits: Chambers offer HR consulting regarding benefits, regulatory compliance, and training.

-Today's businesses need to safeguard against both physical and cyber threats.
-As such, many chapters offer consultation regarding the safekeeping of individuals and their information.
+- Security: Today's businesses need to safeguard against both physical and cyberthreats.
+Many chambers offer consultation regarding the security of employees, products, and data.

-Many chapters go beyond merely offering consultation.
-Some also offer outright payroll services that help both small and large companies track their finances.
+- Accounting: Many chambers go beyond offering accounting consultation.
+Some also offer payroll services that help both small and large companies track their finances.

-Chambers also provide immediate access to job listings and employee referrals, which proves useful to businesses who need to hire seasonal workers.
+- Jobs: Chambers also provide immediate access to job listings and employee referrals, which proves useful to businesses that need to hire seasonal workers.

 Education and Training

-Many chapters feature business seminars and workshops to help owners sharpen their business skills.
-Examples of education and training takes on many forms:
+Many chambers of commerce offer seminars and workshops to help business owners sharpen their skills.
+Examples of education and training include:

 These gatherings provide owners and employees with important, up-to-date, and credible information from subject matter experts.

-Some chambers offer insight into legislative or community issues impacting businesses at the local, state, and national level.
+Some chambers offer insight into legislative or community issues impacting businesses at the local, state, and national levels.

 Chamber of Commerce Structure and Organization

-Each chapter of a chamber is governed by a board of directors who advise the chapter on strategies and policies determined by the chapter's mission.
-The board manages day-to-day affairs and updates the chapter policies.
-Board members, also referred to as an executive council, are elected within each chapter.
-Most chapters have an acting president and CEO, for example.
-Members of the board are elected based on their leadership experience, business background, and ability to execute chapter goals.
+A board of directors governs each chamber of commerce, overseeing the organization's strategies and policies.
+The board also manages daily affairs and updates the chamber's policies.
+Board members, also referred to as the executive council, are elected within each organization.
+Most chambers have an acting president and CEO, for example.
+Members of the board are elected based on their leadership experience, business background, and ability to execute the organization's goals.

-In addition to the employees, a chapter has committees to focus on executing specific goals based on the chapter's mission — such as education, environment, or healthcare.
-Members of the chapter can volunteer for these committees to get more involved.
+In addition to employees, a chamber has committees that execute the organization's goals, such as education, environment, or healthcare.
+Chamber members can volunteer to participate in these committees.

 How a Chamber of Commerce Functions

-A chamber of commerce chapter is made up of a dues-based membership.
-Each chapter offers different levels of membership, along with unique volunteer opportunities and a dues structure.
+A chamber of commerce maintains membership dues.
+Each organization offers different levels of membership and a fee-based structure.

-Each chapter is designated as a 501(c)(6) corporation under the federal tax law.
-This means a chapter is a nonprofit entity with the authority to represent its membership in matters of policy and debate (unlike charitable organizations that do not act on behalf of members).
+Each chamber is designated as a 501(c)(6) organization under the federal tax law.
+This means an organization is a nonprofit entity with the authority to represent its membership in matters of policy and debate (unlike charitable organizations that do not act on behalf of members).

-Dues are required by each member to contribute to the overall operating costs.
-In addition to dues, a chamber can raise money to cover additional operating costs by holding fundraising activities and charging fees to chamber events.
-These costs help the chapter stay operational since multiple businesses rely on their local chamber for networking and resources.
+Each member must contribute dues to the chamber's overall operating costs.
+In addition to dues, a chamber can raise money to cover additional costs through fundraising activities and charging fees to chamber events.

 Different Types of Chambers of Commerce

-A chapter can be found at the local, state, city, regional, or national level.
-Some chapters are even associated with specific neighborhoods within a community.
-Still others are formed to represent a group of specific business interests.
-Examples of this include female business owners chapters or the National Black Chamber of Commerce.
+A chamber of commerce can function at the local, state, regional, or national levels.
+Some chambers are even associated with specific neighborhoods within a community.
+Other organizations are formed to represent specific business interests.
+Examples of this include female business owner organizations or the National Black Chamber of Commerce.

-Since each chapter has its own mission focused on economic vitality throughout a designated area, each can support different industries or initiatives.
-For example, some focus on economic development while others connect a specific community to local businesses.
-While each chamber acts independently, multiple chambers can join together to form a larger, collective group serving a similar interest.
-For instance, several county chapters can join together to form a larger regional chapter to pool together resources.
+Each chamber's mission can support different industries or initiatives.
+For example, some focus on economic development while others promote collaboration between the community and local businesses.
+Multiple chambers can also join together to form a larger, collective group serving similar interests.
+For example, several organizations can join together to form a larger regional chamber.

 The Local Impact of a Chamber of Commerce

-A local chapter of a chamber of commerce can impact a community through celebrations, gatherings, or event sponsorships.
-Additionally, a chapter can advocate on many local issues — from education to criminal justice — to impact communities.
-Many chapters work with other groups involved in the community, such as tourism groups and economic development teams, to bolster their initiatives.
-For instance, a chapter focusing on economic development could be solely responsible for bringing a new business to a community.
+Many organizations work with other groups involved in the community, such as tourism groups and economic development teams, to bolster their initiatives.
+For instance, a chamber focusing on economic development could help bring new businesses to a community.

 Impact on Small Business Owners and Entrepreneurs

-Many consider small businesses the heart of the chamber of commerce — with good reason.
-Small businesses can potentially see a boost to their own bottom line by aligning with a chapter.
-The Shapiro Group also found that consumers were 49% more likely to think favorably of a business if they are a member of the chamber of commerce.
-Additionally, 80% of the respondents in the survey were more likely to purchase goods or services from the company in the future.
+Many consider small businesses the heart of a chamber of commerce — with good reason.
+Small businesses can potentially boost their own bottom line by aligning with a chapter chamber.
+A survey conducted by the Schapiro Group found that consumers were 49% more likely to think favorably of a business if they are a member of a chamber of commerce.

-Sam James, Owner and Funeral Director for James Funeral Services in Huntersville, NC offered a local business owner's perspective on how being a member of a local chamber can benefit business.
-He said, "Our membership with the Lake Norman Chamber of Commerce has been invaluable.
-The Chamber is a conduit that connects us not only to business leaders in our community, but to the general public.
-We enjoy numerous networking events each month as well as the educational programming."
+Sam James, Owner and Funeral Director for James Funeral Services in Huntersville, NC, offered a local business owner's perspective on how being a member of a local chamber can benefit business: "Our membership with the Lake Norman Chamber of Commerce has been invaluable.
+The Chamber is a conduit that connects us not only to business leaders in our community but to the general public.
+We enjoy numerous networking events each month as well as educational programming."

 Joining a Chamber of Commerce

-Joining a chapter is a straightforward process, starting with an application and dues payment.
-The real work is choosing which chapter is best suited to your needs and aligns with the economic policies you support.
+Joining a chapter chamber of commerce is straightforward, starting with an application and dues payment.
+The real work is choosing which chapter organization best suits your needs and aligns with the economic policies you support.

 Choosing Which Chamber to Join

-One last critical aspect of choosing the right chapter is to look at the board of directors, or executive council.
+One last critical aspect of choosing the right chapter chamber is to look at the board of directors or executive council.
 Get to know the members of a board if possible, or at least research their backgrounds.
 Each member has a unique contribution.
-Understanding the board is another way of understanding the chapter itself.
+Understanding the board is another way to get to know the organization.